Adaptive Conveying and AGV Appliances

 More than a decade ago, Assembly magazine postulated that there was a battle between AGVs (Automated Guided Vehicles) and conveys.
 Now we know better.
 The two are not adversarial options, but rather cooperative elements in adaptive conveying.

 The argument was to question whether conveyors still make sense in the lean, flexible manufacturing, and materials handling world.
-There was, and still is, a strong advocacy for AGVs as a better alternative for material handling, depending on the specific application.
+With companies like Materials Handling Australia offering the highest quality handling products, the way the manufacturing process is carried out in warehouses and factories always needs to be looked at and improved which is why these questions are asked.
+There was, and still is, advocacy for AGVs as an alternative for material handling, depending on the specific application.

 Facilities with extensive conveyor systems no longer have production space chopped up by the conveyor solutions; no longer are conveyors an impediment to travelling through the plant.
 The limits of the past decade no longer apply and the movement to fork truck free was the shift, not the conveyor solution.

 Alfacon Solutions works with some of the leading AGV companies globally building custom appliances that allow the value proposition of an AGV to capture a much faster ROI.
 It was difficult to calculate when plant layout and designed forced operators to work around the conveyor system.
 Lean manufacturing and continuous improvement activities have been carefully designed with adaptive conveying in mind; significant inventory is not aligned on the conveyor, because AGVs can handle small loads more frequently, allowing the conveyors power consumption to be used on an as-needed basis.